-The VCH target for FY2022/23 is currently unavailable.
-As of April 2022, 8.0% of the inpatient days were ALC days for VCH overall.
-All Communities of Care are performing about the same as the previous periods.
-Compared to other Health Authorities, VCH has one of the best (i.e. lowest) ALC rates in the province.
+For FY2022/23 year-to-date, 8.5% of the inpatient days were ALC days for VCH overall, which is higher than the target of 7.5%.
+All Communities of Care are performing worse than the previous periods.
+Compared to other Health Authorities, VCH has one of the lowest ALC rates in the province.